rq-Chen/Undergraduate_Research_at_PKU/Auditory Working Memory/Analysis/README.md

 - Baseline corrected by zscoring against the power for each frequency bin between -1~0s

 Then we performed statistical analysis in `TFstat.m`.

+## Decoding Analysis

+We tried several decoding method:

+- Representation Similarity Analysis based on cosine or Euclidean distance in `cosRSA.m`
+- Decoding analysis for the contour of S1 using LSTM network in `tgRDM.m`
+- Decoding analysis for task type using LSTM in `lstmClfTask.m`